 3. Helps with Weight Loss

-Consumers of beans had healthier nutrient consumption levels, were less overweight and had 22% reduced the risk of being obese and lower compared to non-consumers in a survey between 1999 – 2002.
+Consumers of beans had healthier nutrient consumption levels, were less overweight and had a 22% reduced risk of being obese compared to non-consumers in a survey between 1999 – 2002.

 Also, it was found that one serving of beans per day helped with weight loss in clinical trials with 940 participants at St. Michael’s Hospital, Toronto.